- General InformationThis topic

 - The first five weeks of this module will involve going over .
 How much of this is review, how much is new, and how much forms a crash course in basic group theory will depend on how much group theory you have already studied.
 I am happy to further explain any parts of this material in the tutorials.

-- There will be a lecture in week 7.
+- There may be a lecture in week 7 – please follow the announcements.

 - Week 1 and Week 2